wso2/docs-updates/en/docs/updates/migrating-to-updates2.0.md

 ### How do I migrate from WUM and In-place to Updates 2.0?

 * Update the current product pack to the latest update level using WUM or in-place tool.
-This will make Update tool client available inside `<product_home>/bin` directory.
+This will make the new Update tool client available inside `<product_home>/bin` directory.
 * Run the [Update commands](../../updates/update-tool/) on top of the update tool.
 This will update the product pack to comply with Updates 2.0